KaminiPremPrakash/ToDo-app-with-Node-and-MongoDB/README.md

 # ToDo-app-with-Node-and-MongoDB
-todo application build with Node.js and MongoDB Atlas
+A simple todo application build with Node.js and MongoDB Atlas in which user can add tasks and delete tasks.

+Steps to execute:
+ Run nodemon app.js